-The Trump administration is tightening the reigns on people from foreign countries coming into the U.S.
+The Trump administration is tightening the reins on people from foreign countries coming into the U.S.

 According to documents published by The New York Times, the new rules mean visa applicants who were "in a territory at the time it was controlled by ISIS" will have their social media histories checked.